bediger4000/linked_lists/README.md

 So if you buy it's a merge sort, this does the task in O(n log n) time and constant space.

+I also wrote a completely [recursive merge sort](recursive_mergesort.go) for comparison.

 ### Benchmarking

 I wrote a [benchmark program](mergetest.go) to try out the merge sorting.